digitaltechnologyandcultures/DICE_Instructor_Handbook/labs.md

 ### No feigning surprise

 Don't act surprised when people say they don't know something.
-Not knowing something (technical or not) is totally acceptable at Django Girls.
+Not knowing something (technical or not) is totally acceptable.

 Be prepared even for questions like: "What is a directory?" or "How do I create a file?".

+Remember: You are here to educate, not to judge students' existing knowledge.

 ### No well-actually's